Пропустити навігацію

 Dismissing or explaining away positive experiences.

-Achievements “don’t count” because they don’t fit your negative story.
+• Achievements “do not count” because they don’t fit your negative story.

 “Should” Statements

 These are common mental habits, especially when we are tired, stressed, or facing uncertainty.
-The issue isn’t that these thoughts appear, but that we accept them as absolute truth without question.
+The issue is not that these thoughts appear.
+The issue is that we may accept them as truth without questioning them.

-The goal isn’t to eliminate them.
-Instead, it’s to create a pause –a space to ask: “Could there be another way to interpret this?”
-It’s in that pause that anxiety begins to lose its grip.
+The goal is not to eliminate these thoughts completely.
+It is to create a pause – a space to ask: “Could there be another way to understand this?”
+It is in that pause that anxiety begins to loosen its grip.

 How to Help Yourself: Changing Thought Patterns